roremeol/UIEffectDesignerView/README.md

 Bug fix
 ====

-Color problem on sscanf: Now working on ios 10.0 and grater
+Color problem: Now working on ios 10.0 and later